United States astronaut badges: U.S. Army astronauts

 The gold astronaut device is issued by the U.S. Army to Army aviators, flight surgeons, and aircrew members that qualify as astronauts.
-The astronaut device is a gold shooting star and elliptical orbit which is affixed over the shield of previously awarded Army aviation badges.
 Army astronauts that have yet to fly a mission and have not previously been awarded any aviation badge are awarded the army aviation badge.
-Once they have flown a mission, they are awarded the Astronaut Device which is affixed to the shield of their army aviation badge.
+Once they have flown a mission, they are awarded the astronaut device, which is affixed to the shield of their army aviation badge.
 The army astronaut device was approved on May 17, 1983.
 The black version of the device and its sew-on equivalent may be worn on the Army Combat Uniform (ACU); the silver wings with gold device version is authorized for wear on Army Service Uniforms.
 It is believed to be the rarest badge issued by the U.S. Army.

-U.S. Navy, Marine Corps, and Coast Guard astronauts
+U.S. Navy, U.S. Marine Corps, and U.S. Coast Guard astronauts

-The naval astronaut insignias are issued in a single degree to naval aviators and flight officers from the United States Navy, United States Marine Corps, and United States Coast Guard, with officers of all three branches receiving their designations as aviators or flight officers through the naval aviation flight training program.
+The Naval Astronaut insignias are issued in a single degree to Naval Aviators and Naval Flight Officers from the United States Navy, United States Marine Corps, and United States Coast Guard, with officers of all three branches receiving their designations as Naval Aviators or Naval Flight Officers through the naval aviation flight training program that the U.S. Navy administers for all three service branches.
 All three branches also wear the same insignia which consists of naval aviator insignia or naval flight officer insignia with a centered gold astronaut device.
-However, the Coast Guard only issues the naval aviator version of the astronaut insignia to its astronauts.
+However, the Coast Guard only issues the Naval Flight Officer version of the astronaut insignia to its astronauts, even though all their astronauts to date have been qualified Naval Aviators.
+The reason(s) for this disparity have never been clearly articulated but it may stem from the fact that all USCG astronauts to date have flown as Mission Specialists and not as spacecraft pilots.
+However, USN and USMC Naval Aviators who fly as Mission Specialists are awarded and will wear the Naval Aviator Astronaut insignia.
+USCG astronauts wear both their Naval Aviator wings and their Coast Guard Astronaut wings on their uniforms.